Striving to be the Leaders and Best in Sustainability and More

-In May 2021, following the release of the final report of the President’s Commission on Carbon Neutrality, U-M committed to achieving carbon neutrality universitywide, encompassing the Flint, Dearborn, and Ann Arbor campuses, as well as Athletics and Michigan Medicine.
+In May 2021, following the release of the final report of the President’s Commission on Carbon Neutrality, U-M committed to achieving carbon neutrality university wide, encompassing the Flint, Dearborn, and Ann Arbor campuses, as well as Athletics and Michigan Medicine.
 Commitments include eliminating direct campus emissions by 2040, achieving carbon neutrality for purchased power by 2025, and establishing goals by 2025 for a wide array of indirect, Scope 3 emissions sources.
 Actions build on the work of the carbon neutrality commission, which was convened in February 2019, and cover emissions reduction strategies as well as organizational steps to ensure a culture of sustainability is in place across the university.

-Other Systems and Services
+Other Systems and Resources

 The University Library System offers access to research databases, books, study spaces, special exhibits, and a wealth of other knowledge resources.

 Counseling and Psychological Services (CAPS) is a free, confidential counseling service for all currently enrolled U-M students.
 SEAS has an embedded CAPS counselor two days a week in our community.